looping statements in C ( while, do while , for)

 2. Exit controlled loop

-In an exit controlled loop, a condition is checked after executing the body of a loop.
-It is also called as a post-checking loop.
+• In an exit controlled loop, the condition is checked after executing the loop body.

 There are three looping statements in C programming: